andri3366/Excel_Projects/Adv_Analysis/README.md

        ```
        =SUM(Coffee_Chain_Sales[Cogs])
        ```
-       - Gross_Margin_5
+       - Gross_Margin_%
       ```
       =DIVIDE(([Sum_Sales] - [Total_Cogs]), [Sum_Sales])
       ```
    - **Slicer:** Year, Market Size
+   - **Visualization:** Combo chart to compare margins for each region
-   - **Why it matters?** It identifies regions and product types where cost control or pricing adjustments could improve margins.
+   - **Why it matters?** It identifies pricing inefficiencies and cost improvement opportunities.
 4. Which products are the biggest profit drivers each quarter, and how does that change by state?
    - **Purpose:** Use a heat map to demonstrate which products produce the largest absolute profit per quarter.
    - **Pivot Table:**